IBS and nausea

-If you have ruled out the obvious reasons for feeling sick, such as pregnancy, the winter vomiting bug, or having just eaten all the cake left over from your child’s birthday party… then it’s time to look for clues.
+If you have ruled out the obvious reasons for feeling sick such as pregnancy, the winter vomiting bug, or just having eaten all the cake left over from your child’s birthday party… then it’s time to look for clues.

 Here are some of the possible causes:

 - The liver struggling to cope with fatty, fried food

 - The liver struggling to cope with rich, creamy food